Maria Baghramian: Philosophy

 Baghramian's publications focus on topics from contemporary epistemology, including relativism and the problem of intractable disagreements, to topics on trust and expertise.
-She also publishes on contemporary American Philosophy, particularly on Quine, Putnam, Davidson and Rorty.
+She also publishes on contemporary American philosophy, particularly on Quine, Putnam, Davidson and Rorty.
+Baghramian is a Fellow of the Swedish Collegium for Advanced Study in 2023–2024.

 Research projects

 Baghramian was the principal investigator of a research project on the American Voice in Philosophy with funding from the Irish Research Council and the Society for the Advancement of American Philosophy.

 In 2015, she was awarded an Irish Research Council New Horizons funding for the interdisciplinary project on peer expert disagreement 'When Experts Disagree' (WEXD), where her co-investigator was the astrophysicist Luke Drury.
 Through her membership of the Royal Irish Academy, Baghramian has been an active participant of a British Academy/ALLEA working group on Truth, Trust and Expertise.
 Three working papers by the groups were published in 2018 and 2019.
 She was also a member of a SAPEA advisory group, responsible for a report to the European Commission's Science Advisory Mechanism on Making Sense of Science Under Conditions of Uncertainty and Complexity published in 2019.

 In July 2019, Baghramian was awarded three million euro grant by the European Commission for a research project on "the role of science in policy decision making and the conditions under which people should trust and rely on expert opinion that shapes public policy."
-The project Policy, Expertise and Trust in Action (PEriTiA) runs from 2020 to 2023 and has partners from universities and academies in the UK, France, the Netherlands, Germany, Poland, Italy and Armenia.
+The project Policy, Expertise and Trust in Action (PEriTiA) ran from 2020 to 2023 and had partners from universities and academies in the UK, France, the Netherlands, Germany, Poland, Italy and Armenia.
+She is a current member of SIDEM, Science and Democracy research Project at the University of Oslo.

 Personal life

 Maria Baghramian was born in Tehran, Iran, in an Armenian family but moved to Ireland in 1979 where she has continued to live with her husband, the composer and ethnomusicologist Hormoz Farhat.
-Their son, Robert Farhat is a Talent Developer and Programme Manager with the London Jazz Festival.
+Their son, Robert Farhat, is a talent developer and programme manager with the London Jazz Festival.